A Visit to Kollsvík Cove in the Westfjords - the smallest Settlement in Iceland

 Hænuvík - Patreksfjörður village in the distance

-Kollsvík is on the southernmost and westernmost peninsula of the Westfjords, which separates Patreksfjörður and Breiðafjörður fjords.
 And Kollsvík is the northernmost cove of the 3 Útvíkur coves. Útvíkur coves stretch from Blakknes all the way to Bjargtangar.
 A very interesting part of the Westfjords.

 Along the way, you will see Hænuvík on your right-hand side by the sea.
-Keep on driving on Hænuvíkurháls, from which there is a fantastic view as we will be driving as high as 320 meters.
-This is an old thoroughfare, but the gravel road was built in 1953.
+Keep driving on Hænuvíkurháls, from which there is a fantastic view, as we will be driving up to 320 meters.

 Kollsvík - the old turf outhouse and Láginúpur farm

-What I noticed at Kollsvík was how well everything was marked, there were information signs in so many places.
+What I noticed at Kollsvík was how well everything was marked; there were information signs in so many places.
 I often feel like information signs are lacking in my country.
 But not here at Kollsvík.

-The information signs tell us about the old structures and many ruins in Kollsvík with maps and excellent information about the history of Kollsvík.
+The information signs tell us about the old structures and many ruins in Kollsvík, with maps and excellent information about the history of Kollsvík.

 The information sign by Hesthúsið á Hólum - the oldest turf outhouse in Iceland